spectrocloud/librarium/docs/docs-content/clusters/edge/cluster-management/skip-draining.md

    [Edge Cluster Upgrade Behavior](../cluster-management/upgrade-behavior.md).

 2. After the upgrade is completed, use `kubectl logs` to check on a node for which you skipped pod draining.
-Confirm that you do not see any messages that look like `Evicting pod <pod-name> as part of upgrade plan`.
+Confirm that no messages that look like `Evicting pod <pod-name> as part of upgrade plan` are displayed.
 The absence of such messages means that the pods were not drained during the upgrade.